ory/fosite/README.md

 // The session will be persisted by the store and made available when e.g. validating tokens or handling token endpoint requests.
 // The default OAuth2 and OpenID Connect handlers require the session to implement a few methods.
 Apart from that, the
-// sessino struct can be anything you want it to be. type session struct {
+// session struct can be anything you want it to be. type session struct {
 	UserID string
 	Foobar int